Gorden0413/Gorden0413.github.io/_pages/about.md

 ---
 permalink: /
- title: "Kuang-Ming Chen | Academic Homepage"
+title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi!
 I'm Kuang-Ming Chen (陳光銘), currently a graduate student at the University of Washington, where I work in the [Information Processing Lab](https://ipl-uw.github.io/) under the supervision of Prof. Jenq-Neng Hwang.
 My current research focuses on **Vision-Language Models (VLMs) Understanding**, particularly how to align and interpret multimodal information effectively.